CTSRD-CHERI/cheribsd-getting-started/src/morello-pikvm/README.md

 2. A cable from a USB-A port on the Morello to the USB-C or MicroUSB data port on the PiKVM (check the documentation)

-3. HDMI cable from the Morello to the PiKVM
+3. HDMI cable from the Morello to the PiKVM HDMI-in port

 4. Do not connect any ATX headers for power/reset button control - they are not needed.